Terrorism: Texas Penal Code §76.02

 What is the statute of limitation for Terrorism in Texas?

 Misdemeanor level Terrorism charges have a two-year limitations period.[4]
-Felony-level offenses have a three-year limitations period.[5]
+Felony-level offenses likely have at least a three-year limitations period,[5] but the underlying offense may alter the analysis.
+Because this is a new law, it’s unclear how the limitations period calculations will be interpreted.

 What is the penalty for a Texas Terrorism offense?